ninjatux/maiordomus/README.md

 #STILL NOT PUBLISHED ON NPM

+<img src="https://raw.githubusercontent.com/NinjaTux/maiordomus/master/screenshot.png" alt="screenshot" />

 #Description
-**Maiordomus** is a command line application that allow to define multiple operation flows that can be executed locally or on one or many remote machines simultaneously.
+**Maiordomus** is a command line application that allows to define multiple operation flows which can be executed locally or on one or many remote machines simultaneously.
-Check the project [maiordomus-examples](https://github.com/NinjaTux/maiordomus-examples) for real world examples.
+Check the project [maiordomus-examples](https://github.com/NinjaTux/maiordomus-examples) for real use case.

-<img src="https://raw.githubusercontent.com/NinjaTux/maiordomus/master/screenshot.png" alt="screenshot" />

 ##Requirements
 To run it needs OpenSSH and node in the local machine and an OpenSSH server in the remote ones.